RadarVisuals/RADAR/README.md

 1.  **Connect Your MIDI Controller:**
     *   Plug your MIDI controller (keyboard, knob/fader controller, drum pads, etc.) into your computer, typically via USB.
     *   Most modern MIDI controllers are class-compliant and should be automatically detected by your operating system and browser.
 2.  **Enable MIDI in RADAR:**
     *   Locate the **Global MIDI Status button** in the RADAR interface (usually in the bottom-right corner, often represented by a MIDI plug icon).
     *   Click this button.
 It should indicate a "Connected" state if your controller is detected.
-        *   If it says "Disconnected" or shows an error, ensure your controller is properly connected and recognized by your system.
-You may need to click it again to initiate the connection.
+    *   *If it says "Disconnected" or shows an error, ensure your controller is properly connected and recognized by your system.
+You may need to click it again to initiate the connection.*
 3.  **Access Layer Controls:**
     *   Open the main **Controls Panel** (usually triggered by a sliders icon in the vertical toolbar).
     *   Select the visual layer (Top, Middle, or Bottom) you wish to map controls for.
 4.  **Initiate MIDI Learn for a Parameter:**
     *   For each parameter you want to control (e.g., `Size`, `Speed`, `X Position`, `Opacity`), you'll see a small **'M' (MIDI Learn) button** next to its slider or value display.
     *   Click the 'M' button for the specific parameter you want to map.
 The button will typically change appearance (e.g., highlight, show "...") to indicate it's now "listening" for a MIDI message.
 5.  **Assign Your MIDI Control:**
     *   On your connected MIDI controller, **move the physical knob, fader, or press the pad/key** you want to assign to the selected parameter.
     *   RADAR will detect the incoming MIDI message (e.g., a Control Change (CC) from a knob, or a Note On from a pad).
     *   The parameter will automatically be mapped to that MIDI control.
 The 'M' button should return to its normal state, and the UI might display the new mapping (e.g., "CC 21").
 6.  **Repeat for All Desired Parameters & Layers:**
     *   Continue this process (Steps 3-5) for all other parameters you wish to control across all three visual layers.
 7.  **Save Your Global MIDI Map:**
-    *   Once you're satisfied with your mappings for all desired parameters and layers:
+    *   Once you're satisfied with your mappings:
         *   Open the **Save Panel** (usually triggered by a write/disk icon).
         *   Look for an option like **"Save Global MIDI Map"** or an option to include MIDI settings when saving a visual preset.
         *   Click to save.
 This action writes your entire MIDI mapping configuration to the `RADAR.MIDI.ParameterMap` key on your Universal Profile.

 **Key Benefits of RADAR's MIDI System:**

-*   **Global & Persistent:** Your MIDI map is saved once to your UP and applies across *all* visual presets you load or create.
-You don't need to remap for each new visual setup.
+*   **Global & Persistent:** Your MIDI map is saved once to your UP and applies across *all* visual presets.
 *   **Intuitive Learn Mode:** No manual entry of CC numbers or channels needed; just click and move.
-*   **Cross-Profile Compatibility:** When viewing someone else's RADAR setup, *your* saved MIDI map will still control *their* visual parameters, enabling unique cross-profile VJing experiences.
+*   **Cross-Profile Compatibility:** When viewing someone else's RADAR setup, *your* saved MIDI map controls *their* visual parameters.

 Now your MIDI controller is your hands-on interface for sculpting visuals in RADAR!

-### Audio Reactivity Setup (Using Virtual Audio Cable & Voicemeeter)
+## Audio Reactivity Setup (Using Virtual Audio Cable & Voicemeeter)

 To make RADAR's visuals react to the audio playing on your computer (e.g., from your browser or music player), you can route your audio through Voicemeeter using a Virtual Audio Cable.
 This gives you fine-grained control.

 **Prerequisites:**

 *   **Voicemeeter** (or Voicemeeter Banana/Potato) installed.
 Get it from [vb-audio.com/Voicemeeter/](https://vb-audio.com/Voicemeeter/).
+*   **VB-CABLE Virtual Audio Cable** installed (optional, but recommended for specific app routing).
+Get it from [vb-audio.com/Cable/](https://vb-audio.com/Cable/).
-*   **Restart your computer** after installing both.
+*   **Restart your computer** after installing these.

 **Steps:**

-1.  **Route Desired Audio to Virtual Cable:**
+1.  **Route Desired Audio to Virtual Cable (Recommended for Browser/App Audio):**
-    *   **For Browser Audio (e.g., Spotify Web, YouTube):**
-        *   In Windows Sound settings (right-click speaker icon -> "Open Sound settings" -> "App volume and device preferences" or similar advanced options):
+    *   In Windows Sound settings ("Open Sound settings" -> "App volume and device preferences"):
-        *   Find your web browser in the list of apps.
+        *   Find your web browser (or other audio app).
         *   Change its **Output** device to **"CABLE Input (VB-Audio Virtual Cable)"**.
-    *   **For System-Wide Audio (Simpler, but less granular):**
-        *   In Windows Sound settings (Playback tab), set **"CABLE Input (VB-Audio Virtual Cable)"** as your **Default Device**.
-(Be aware this routes *all* system sound initially).
+    *   *Alternatively, for simpler system-wide audio capture (less granular), set "CABLE Input" as your Default Playback Device in Windows Sound settings (Playback tab).*

 2.  **Configure Voicemeeter:**
     *   Open Voicemeeter.
-    *   **Hardware Input 1 (or any available input strip):**
-        *   Click the channel name (e.g., "Hardware Input 1").
-        *   Select **"CABLE Output (VB-Audio Virtual Cable)"**.
-This brings the audio from the virtual cable *into* Voicemeeter.
+    *   **Hardware Input 1 (or any strip):** Click its name and select **"CABLE Output (VB-Audio Virtual Cable)"**.
+This brings audio from the virtual cable *into* Voicemeeter.
-        *   Ensure this channel strip is active (not muted, fader up).
-If you want to hear this audio also through your speakers/headphones directly from Voicemeeter, enable its output to A1 (or your main hardware out).
+        *   Ensure this channel is active (fader up, not muted).
+Enable its output to A1 (or your main hardware out) if you want to monitor this source through Voicemeeter.
-    *   **Hardware Out (A1):**
-        *   Click "A1" (usually top-right).
-        *   Select your main speakers or headphones (e.g., "WDM: Speakers (Your Soundcard)").
-This is where you'll hear the final mixed audio.
+    *   **Hardware Out (A1):** Click "A1" (usually top-right) and select your main speakers/headphones (e.g., "WDM: Speakers (Your Soundcard)").

 3.  **Set Voicemeeter Output as Default Recording Device (for RADAR):**
-    *   In Windows Sound settings (Recording tab).
+    *   In Windows Sound settings (Recording tab):
-    *   Find **"Voicemeeter Output (VB-Audio Voicemeeter VAIO)"** (or similar, like "Voicemeeter Aux Output" if using Banana/Potato and routing to AUX).
+    *   Find **"Voicemeeter Output (VB-Audio Voicemeeter VAIO)"** (or similar, e.g., "Voicemeeter Aux Output").
-    *   Right-click and set it as **"Default Device"** and **"Default Communication Device"**.
+    *   Right-click and set as **"Default Device"** and **"Default Communication Device"**.

 4.  **Browser Permissions for RADAR:**
-    *   When you open RADAR and enable the Audio Visualizer:
-    *   Your browser will ask for microphone permission.
+    *   When enabling Audio Reactivity in RADAR, your browser will ask for microphone permission.
-    *   Ensure you select **"Voicemeeter Output"** (or the equivalent from step 3) as the microphone source.
+    *   Select **"Voicemeeter Output"** (from step 3) as the microphone source.

-**How it Works:**
-Your application audio (e.g., browser) sends sound to the "CABLE Input."
-The "CABLE Output" then feeds this sound into a Voicemeeter input strip.
-Voicemeeter processes it and sends it to both your physical speakers/headphones (via A1 Hardware Out) AND its own virtual output ("Voicemeeter Output").
-RADAR then listens to "Voicemeeter Output" as if it were a microphone.
+**How it Works:** Your application sends sound to "CABLE Input."
+"CABLE Output" feeds this into Voicemeeter.
+Voicemeeter processes it, sends it to your speakers (via A1) AND to its own virtual "Voicemeeter Output."
+RADAR listens to "Voicemeeter Output" as a microphone.

-This method is great because you can selectively route only the audio sources you want into the visualizer.
+This method allows selective audio routing for the visualizer.

-## Technical Stack

-*   **Stack:** React, Vite
-*   **Standards:** LUKSO (Universal Profiles, LSP1 LSP4, LSP7, LSP8, ERC725Y)
-    *   `@lukso/up-provider`
-    *   `@erc725/erc725.js`
-    *   `@lukso/lsp-smart-contracts`
-    *   Viem
-*   **Web APIs:** Web MIDI, Web Audio, HTML5 Canvas
-*   **Styling:** CSS
+---

-A DETAILED VIDEO DEMO WILL FOLLOW SHORTLY.
+**A DETAILED VIDEO DEMO WILL FOLLOW SHORTLY.**
+---

+---
+**725 PROBLEMS BUT MY DAPP AIN'T ONE.
+(But my coding might have some issues tho.
+Thanks for checking out RADAR!)**
+---